MonishLokhande/MDRS_monitoring_overlay/README.md

 A few notes
 - There isn't much memory on the pico boards, I'll need to do some testing to see how long this setup works before we run into memory issues
-- This doesn't use the pico's low power mode (yet) so power consumption will be higher, perhaps lasting only a few days of constant use instead of the two weeks expected with better power management
+- This doesn't use the pico's low power mode (yet) so power consumption will be higher

 Setup instructions
 1. To set it up simply save the file onto the pico board
 2. Rename it to main.py so that it runs on startup.